 Jaworski is 8th in total rebounding all-time.
 He grabbed 5,367 total rebounds during his career, 1781 on the offensive glass and 3586 on the defensive side.
 That translates to an average of 5.60 rebounds a game.

 When we break it down, his 1.86 offensive rebounds a game is even better than the averages of many centers and power forwards.
-He defensive rebounds a game is 3.74.
+He managed to grab 3.74 defensive rebounds a game.

 What’s even more remarkable is these averages were distorted by his playing dwindling minutes during the later part of his career as he turned 40 and 50.
 He is definitely much, much better than these averages during his peak.